 I am a Licensed Independent Clinical Social Worker and Psychotherapist and proudly, the founder of The Fulfillment Project in Washington, DC.

-I am passion about working with women who want to:
+I am passion about working with people who want to:

 + Find relief from depression, anxiety and past trauma